Maple Roasted Carrots: An Unordinary Tzimmes Recipe

 Make Ahead

 • You can pre-roast the carrots and make the sauce ahead of time.
-Then finish the glazing and final roasting (last step) before serving; or
+Then finish the glazing and final broiling (last step) before serving; or

 Print Recipe Pin Save Recipe